Skip to content

 Localtonians wish a Happy Birthday to Louisville native Karl Kroeger, born in 1932.
 The composer and professor of music worked at several universities throughout America.

-Localtonians wish a Happy Birthday to South Portsmouth native John Herman Stephenson, born in 1941.
+Localtonians wish a Happy Birthday to South Portsmouth (Greenup County) native John Herman Stephenson, born in 1941.
 John, as a Met, struck out last in Jim Bunning’s 1964 perfect game, pitching for the Phillies.

 April 13, 1954, Maj.
 Louie A. Beard, a founding member of Keeneland, passed over.